+1) Combat confirmation bias.
 Confirmation bias is part of our basic neural wiring.
-Most likely there to make the brain operate more efficiently, it leads us to heavily value information that confirms our existing beliefs.
+Most likely there to make the brain operate more efficiently, this behavioral trait leads us to heavily value information that confirms our existing beliefs.
 For example, say you believe that BMWs are reliable cars and Audis need a lot of repairs.
-Every time you hear of an Audi in the shop, it will be recorded indelibly in your mind, while mentions of BMW breakdowns will be more readily dismissed.
+Every time you hear of an Audi in the shop, the instance will be recorded indelibly in your mind, while mentions of BMW breakdowns will be more readily dismissed.

 - What leads you to believe that retirement costs less than life before retirement?

-- What factors are similar to and different from your parents’ generation that might cause our retirements to be more expensive than life before retirement?
+- What factors in your life are similar or different from the experiences of your parents’ generation?
+Would those factors cause your retirement to be more expensive than life before retirement?

-- If it turned out to be more expensive, what would be the impact?
+- If retirement turns out to be more expensive, how would that impact your lifestyle?

-If you want to make a statement that goes against something the client believes, it can be savvy to ask permission first, thus opening the client’s mind to the new data.
-For example:
+If you want to make a statement that goes against a client’s belief, ask permission first.
+This way, you’ll have a better chance at opening the client’s mind to the new data.
+For example, you might say:

 - “Would it be useful to hear what percentage of my clients end up spending more than expected?”